lukebabs/autosurf/README.md

             This tool is not intended to be used for nefarious activities.
             The solve purpose of its inception is to measure show the value of in-depth web application security

-            1. Automated Human-like Surfing - under construction
+            1. Basic Automated Load Test using Requests - simple load test using 'python requests'
             2. Scrape Content - scrapes tables
-            3. Credential Stuffing Attack - under construction
+            3. Credential Stuffing Attack - #first configure dictionary in data/accounts.txt
             4. Exit/Quit